S02E05 Why sociotechnical systems demand a new kind of leadership

 From Machines to Mycelium

 The heroic leader myth dies hard.
-But in complex systems, leadership isn’t about decisive moves from the top.
-It’s about shaping the conditions where emergence can happen.
+I am the first to applaud decisive moves from the top, but there is more to it.
+In complex systems, leadership is about shaping the conditions where emergence can happen.
 That’s a fancy way of saying: less commanding, more gardening.

-You don’t get innovation by creating an innovation department anymore than by telling people to “be innovative”.
+Telling people to “be innovative” does not result in innovation.
+Nor does an innovation department.
 You get it by creating the space where unlikely collisions and informal alliances spark new ideas.
-You don’t “align” everyone through mission statements.
 You foster shared language, modular tools, and just enough slack to allow the system to rewire itself under pressure.

-Think less CEO-as-commanding-officer and more CEO-as-mycologist: observing patterns, nourishing spores, trusting the underground network.
+Think less CEO-as-commanding-officer and more CEO-as-mycologist: observing patterns, nourishing spores, letting the underground network do its thing.

 The One-Track Career Lie